Chern Characteristics and Todd-Hirzebruch Identities for Transpolar Pairs of Toric Spaces: Conclusions and Outlook

-The blowup depicted on the left in Figure~\ref{f:3pairs} results in a polar pair of reflexive polytopes, $(\pDs{\Ht{\fB}},\pDN{\Ht{\fB}})$, which encode the \tP\ pairs of (smooth, complex algebraic) toric varieties, $(\Ht{\fB}',{}^\wtd\!\Ht{\fB})$ and $(\Ht{\fB}'',{}^\wtd\!\Ht{\fB})$, and can be used to construct multiple mirror pairs of K3 surfaces, constructed as anticanonical hypersurfaces as specified in the diagram~\eqref{e:gMM} and Remark~\ref{r:MMM}.
-Analogously, the \VEX{ing} depicted on the right in Figure~\ref{f:3pairs} results in a \tP\ pair of \VEX\ \mTp{s}, $(\pDs{\FF[3]{1,2}},\pDN{\FF[3]{1,2}})$, which correspond to the pair, $(\FF[3]{1,2},\MF[3]{1,2})$, of a (smooth, complex algebraic, albeit non-Fano) toric variety, $\FF[3]{1,2}$, and its \tP\ (smooth, precomplex) torus manifold, $\MF[3]{1,2}$; these encode a combinatorial network of multiple mirror pairs of K3 surfaces, constructed as anticanonical hypersurfaces as specified in the diagram~\eqref{e:gMM} and Remark~\ref{r:MMM}.
+The blowup depicted on the left in Figure~\ref{f:3pairs} results in a polar pair of reflexive polytopes, $(\pDs{\Ht{\fB}},\pDN{\Ht{\fB}})$, which encode the transpolar pairs of (smooth, complex-algebraic) toric varieties, $(\Ht{\fB}',\tW\Ht{\fB})$ and $(\Ht{\fB}'',\tW\Ht{\fB})$, and can be used to construct multiple mirror pairs of K3 surfaces, constructed as anticanonical hypersurfaces as specified in Figure~\ref{f:gMM} and Remark~\ref{r:MMM}.
+Analogously, the VEX{ing} depicted on the right in Figure~\ref{f:3pairs} results in a transpolar pair of VEX multitopes, $(\pDs{\FF[3]{1,2}},\pDN{\FF[3]{1,2}})$, which correspond to the pair, $(\FF[3]{1,2},\MF[3]{1,2})$, of a (smooth, complex-algebraic, albeit non-Fano) toric variety, $\FF[3]{1,2}$, and its transpolar (smooth, precomplex) torus manifold, $\MF[3]{1,2}$; these encode a web of multiple mirror pairs of K3 surfaces, constructed as anticanonical hypersurfaces as specified in Figure~\ref{f:gMM} and Remark~\ref{r:MMM}.